sandbox-pokhara/ssh-publish/README.md

 # ssh-publish

-Publish python packages to VPS via SSH
+Publish python packages to VPS via SSH.
+This project simplifies the process of uploading and managing python packages on your self-hosted package repository.

 ## Installation